 We exclude the chief executive, executive directors and fire and rescue senior managers from this scheme.
 We appoint them to a spot salary, and no pay progression applies.

-For other employees, all performance and development appraisal reviews include a rating of the employee's performance.
+For other employees, all performance and development appraisal reviews will assess overall performance against objective outcomes of either met or not met.
 We use this rating to inform incremental pay progression decisions for employees on GLPC grades.

 The impact of ratings on incremental pay progression will only affect employees who are on GLPC grades.
 It does not apply to employees who transferred into the council under TUPE and remain on the terms and conditions of their previous organisation.